 Economy & Political Environment - Risk 1

 Our financial condition and results of operations are affected by credit policies of monetary authorities, particularly the Federal Reserve.
 Actions by monetary and fiscal authorities, including the Federal Reserve, could lead to inflation, deflation, or other economic phenomena that could adversely affect our financial performance.
-Inflation has risen sharply since the end of 2021 at levels not seen for over 40 years.
-Inflationary pressures, while easing recently, remained elevated throughout most of 2023.
-Small- to medium-sized businesses may be impacted more during periods of high inflation as they are not able to leverage economics of scale to mitigate cost pressures compared to larger businesses.
-Consequently, the ability of our business clients to repay their loans may deteriorate quickly, which would adversely impact our results of operations and financial condition.
+Higher U.S. tariffs on imported goods could exacerbate inflationary pressures by increasing the cost of goods and materials for businesses and consumers.
+This may particularly affect small to medium-sized businesses, as they are less able to leverage economies of scale to mitigate cost pressures compared to larger businesses.
+Consequently, our business clients may experience increased financial strain, reducing their ability to repay loans and adversely impacting our results of operations and financial condition.
 Furthermore, a prolonged period of inflation could cause wages and other costs to the Company to increase, which could adversely affect our results of operations and financial condition.
-Virtually all our assets and liabilities are monetary in nature.
-As a result, interest rates tend to have a more significant impact on our performance than general levels of inflation or deflation.
-Interest rates do not necessarily move in the same direction or by the same magnitude as the prices of goods and services.
+Virtually all of our assets and liabilities are monetary in nature, and as a result, interest rates tend to have a more significant impact on our performance than general levels of inflation or deflation.
+However, interest rates do not necessarily move in the same direction or magnitude as the prices of goods and services, creating additional uncertainty in the economic environment.

 Economy & Political Environment - Risk 2